SACEMA/SMART_testing/meeting_notes/notes.md

 #### Questions and comments for moving forward:
 * deterministic version should be deterministic, stochastic version should be stochastic.
 * Should we make the testing deterministic for now, and then later move to a fully stochastic model, or should we make the switch to a stochastic version right now?
 Answer: Start with a fully deterministic model: Junior team to spend approximately 1 hour trying to figure out how a deterministic analog to the hypergeometric distribution, otherwise we will ping Jonathan.
-* Why are we getting feedback in proportions positive via the "demand-drives" testing mechanism we have implemented?
+* Why are we getting feedback in proportions positive via the "demand-driven" testing mechanism we have implemented?
 * Request that we move towards doing things in the tidyverse.

 #### Current situation in SA: